The best sales to shop this weekend: Adidas, Dyson, Sephora and more

-This weekend, you’ll find a deal on an air fryer from Tempur-Pedic mattresses, discounted beauty products at Sephora and savings on Adidas clothing and shoes.
+This weekend, you’ll find a deal on Tempur-Pedic mattresses, discounted beauty products at Sephora and savings on Adidas clothing and shoes.
 All that and more, below.

 Adidas